Armuibry/webelight-Frontend-project/README.md

 # ``Basic Tech Stacks`

-This is a ecommerce front demo project where below text Stacks are used.
+This is a ecommerce front demo project where below tech Stacks are used.
 1. React
 2. react-router-dom
 3. stripe.js and react-stripejs